-Withdrawing from a course means exiting a course after the add/drop period has ended.
-Withdrawing from a course can create significant problems for financial aid and also may delay graduation.
+Withdrawing from a course means exiting a course after add/drop concludes.
+Withdrawing from a course can create significant problems for financial aid and delay graduation.
 Students are always encouraged to speak to the professor of the course they wish to drop regarding whether a withdrawal is necessary.
 Students should also consult the Office of Financial Aid to determine the implications of withdrawing from a course after the add/drop deadline.
-Students are required to complete a withdrawal form which can be accessed via the Registrar's website.
-Students are then required to obtain the signatures of their professor and their Academic Advisor before the form can be processed by Records.
+Students are required to complete a withdrawal form which can be accessed via the Registrar's website and are required to get the signature of their professor and Academic Advisor before the form can be processed by Records.

-To receive a "W", the withdrawal form must be completed and turned into the Registrar's Office prior to the close of business on the 10th business day after the midterm date posted on the academic calendar.
-Ten business days after midterm a student will be assigned a "WF" unless a grade of "W" is approved by the Department Chair of the course.
-A
+To receive a "W" the withdrawal form must be completed and turned into the Registrar's Office prior to the close of business on the 10th business day after the midterm date posted on the academic calendar.
+10 business days after midterm a student will be assigned a "WF" unless a grade of "W" is approved by the Department Chair of the course.